Responsible for the processing of the Data and Owner

 CitizenLab NV - Boulevard Pachéco 34, 1000 Brussels - Belgium

 We might collect your Personal Data from the following two sources:

-The personal data that we might collect from you are:
+The personal data that we might collect from you when you fill out one of our forms are:

 We might use your personal data for the following purposes:

 The personal data is only stored and processed for the period required for the purpose of the processing.
 After that, the data will be deleted or anonymised.

 We will never sell or rent your personal data to other service providers, nor will we share your Personal Data with any service providers who are not compliant with the GDPR.